 Co-Chairs: Carol Loscalzo & Susanne Fuhrman

 Reproductive Justice (RJ) takes a holistic, human rights and social justice approach dealing with issues that affect all women’s reproductive health and lives.
 Following the framework of the reproductive justice movement, the Committee keeps in mind the ways that the systems of race, class and gender affect a person’s reproductive rights and health.
 Activities include film showings, study sessions, information sharing, federal and state legislation advocacy, support for abortion clinics, support for NJ Abortion Access Fund, involvement and support of local clinic escort programs, working with the RJ task force of UU Legislative Ministry of NJ (UULMNJ) and partnering with other groups within and outside the congregation.
 The 2015 Unitarian Universalist Association General Assembly approved the Reproductive Justice Statement of Conscience (SOC).
-The subcommittee will continue to implement the SOC this year.
 Please join us in our work!

 Liaisons – Affiliated Denominational Groups